percona/pmm-doc/docs/quickstart.md

     **Add a MongoDB database instance**
     {.power-number}

+    To add a MongoDB database instance for monitoring, do the following:

     1. From the PMM UI, go to **Configuration >PMM Inventory > Add Instance** and select **MongoDB**.

     3. Enter your database credentials on the resulting page.